Fox-ML-infrastructure/FoxML_Core/LEGAL/IP_OWNERSHIP_CLARIFICATION.md

 **Work created exclusively for the client under a Statement of Work (SOW):**

 - **Client-owned deliverables** — If the SOW specifies client ownership, deliverables become client-owned IP
-- **Consultant-owned deliverables** — If the SOW does not specify client ownership, deliverables may remain consultant-owned (see Section 4)
+- **Licensor-owned deliverables** — If the SOW does not specify client ownership, deliverables may remain licensor-owned (see Section 4)
 - **Custom features** — Ownership of custom features is determined by the SOW terms

 ---